-Pool Installation Step 4: Filling with Gunite or Concrete
+Pool Building Step 4: Filling with Gunite or Concrete

 Following the completion of the plumbing installation, the next stage is to either gunite or concrete fill the pool.
 Due to the fact that it will serve as the basis for the building of your pool, this phase is of the utmost significance.

 Therefore, in order to ensure that your pool will be sturdy and long-lasting, it is essential to ensure that the gunite or concrete used in its construction is appropriately mixed and coated.
 In place of a gunite or concrete pool, you might opt to use a pre-formed fiberglass pool form instead.
 The pre-formed fiberglass pool form will be installed in this phase.

-Pool Installation Step 5: Laying the Tile Flooring
+Pool Building Step 5: Laying the Tile Flooring

 The installation of the tile and decking is the next phase in the procedure.
 Tile flooring is an excellent choice since it serves multiple purposes and looks great.
 This material is long-lasting, prevents water damage, and improves the aesthetics and usability of your pool.

 The tiling, coping, and other finishing touches that will give your pool its final stunning look are all part of the package.
 At this stage, the excitement comes from the fact that you’ll start to see a glimpse of the final look of your pool.

-Pool Installation Step 6: Lights and Additional Accessories
+Pool Building Step 6: Lights and Additional Accessories